 "Skilled trades" [This title is too ambiguous to find its avg salary]

 Teachers: 25k - 80k [elementary to post secondary]

 You must be thinking, “I’m not qualified to fill any of these positions!”
 Well, you do have other options which don’t involve pursuing further training/education.
 According to Reuters, the service sector has seen its 29th straight month of expansion.
 So, if all else fails, take comfort in knowing you can always find a job in, “Retail, construction, financial services, health care and hotels.”
-Or, you can try to sell your plasma.

 “As someone who majored in elementary education and graduated four years ago I would just like to say…yeah right.
 Education was declared the “recession proof industry” and I can tell you for certain that it is not.
 When the value of everything else starts going down, money for education starts to dry up and all of a sudden the jobs disappear.
 While being involved in education, even as a paraprofessional, has been incredibly fulfilling, I hope people going into it are there for the right reason.
 Don’t do it because you think your chances at getting a job are better.
 Do it because you want to better society and work with a group of people (I’m talking the students and adult peers) who are amazing.”—Heidi Reads YA: Newsweek: The 13 Most Useful* College Majors (As Determined By Science) (via newsweek)